-The unpaid Employees Benefits up to 27 March 2015, including wages, salaries, annual leave and long service leave will be dealt under the conditions set out in the DOCA.
+The unpaid Employees Benefits up to 27 March 2015, have been dealt under the conditions set out in the DOCA.

-(I) Provisions
+(k) Provisions

 Provisions are recognised when the Group has a legal or constructive obligation, as a result of past events, for which it is probable that an outflow of economic benefits will result and that outflow can be reliably measured.

 Provisions are measured using the best estimate of the amounts required to settle the obligation at the end of the reporting period.

-(m) Cash and Cash Equivalents
+(I) Cash and Cash Equivalents